 This is not the first nor the last pandemic the world will face.
 Other pandemics or epidemics occurring in the future are natural and inevitable.
-In retrospect, airline not only need to look into recovery options but also how they can better prepare themselves in the face of another global pandemic or epidemic.
+In retrospect, airlines not only need to look into recovery options but also how they can better prepare themselves in the face of another global pandemic or epidemic.

 What can airlines do to effectively combat an airline recession?
-What technologies and strategies will prove useful in the battle against the post COVID-19 airline recession period and even beyond?
+What technologies and strategies will prove useful in the battle against the post-COVID-19 airline recession period and even beyond?

-The Challenge – Changed Customer Behavior
+The Challenge – Changed Customer Behaviour

 How do you get customers’ attention?
 Appeal to their wants, needs and lifestyle.
-A customer centric e-commerce strategy can help achieve this.
+A customer-centric e-commerce strategy can help achieve this.
 Let’s see how a Big Data Analytics driven personalized approach supports this strategy.

 How to Fight the Airline Recession with Airline E-commerce

 E-commerce is one of the best tools available for airlines to fight the recession.
 There are a number of ways airlines can optimize their e-commerce platforms for optimum performance.
-However, we discuss the best available strategy tools airlines should pay attention to during the on coming post Coronavirus airline recession.
+However, we discuss the best available strategy tools airlines should pay attention to during the oncoming post Coronavirus airline recession.

-Market wide discounting are generic offerings in which all customers who search for flights at the same time are offered the same discount.
+Market-wide discounting are generic offerings in which all customers who search for flights at the same time are offered the same discount.
 This will only cause more harm than good by leading to dilution and revenue leaks.

 Customers who were already going to purchase will still make use of the discount and the other customers airlines may have been targeting may not engage if the promotion or level of discount was not compelling enough for them to act.
 This results in revenue loss from customers who were going to purchase regardless and missed sales from potential customers that were the target group.
 Both being very bad news for airline recovery.

 This is where airlines can use personalized discounting on airline e-commerce.
-Personalized discounting is about leveraging individual price elasticity and customer behavior to offer some reduced fares or special promotions to the correct target customers without making the discount promotion available to all.
+Personalized discounting is about leveraging individual price elasticity and customer behaviour to offer some reduced fares or special promotions to the correct target customers without making the discount promotion available to all.